STOVE DIMENSIONS: MAKING SURE YOUR NEW RANGE FITS

 HOW DO I MEASURE FOR STOVE DIMENSIONS?

 Measuring your cutout before you buy is essential for finding the right fit.
-Follow these steps and compare your measurements with the cutout dimensions listed in the product specifications or product manual.
+Before installing your range, follow these steps and compare your measurements with the cutout dimensions listed in the product specifications or product manual.

 Step 1: Measure the width of the cutout